 Living in the USA

-Culture - People are very friendly in America – everyone is willing to help and you will receive compliments from complete strangers.
+People are very friendly in America.
+Everyone is willing to help and you will receive compliments from complete strangers.
 We are extraordinarily positive and optimistic people.
 This is still the land for abundant opportunity.

-Weather - You can pick the climate of your choice from a wide variety.
-You can choose to live somewhere that the climate is relatively the same all year round, or live somewhere that has all 4 seasons.
+You can pick the climate of your choice from a wide variety.
+You can choose to live somewhere that the climate is relatively the same all year round, or live somewhere that has all four seasons.
 Bear in mind that to experience a climate change can be a quick 3-4 hour drive away.

-Travel - Less than 40% of Americans have a passport because there is so much to see right in our country - we don’t have to leave to enjoy a wide variety from beaches to mountains or national land marks.
+Less than 40% of Americans have a passport because there is so much to see right in our country - we don’t have to leave to enjoy a wide variety from beaches to mountains or national landmarks.
 We tend to travel by car to see most of the US but flights are easily accessible from a number of airports and all that is required is a photo ID.
 Some cruises are even accessible to the Caribbean without a passport

-Quality of life - Convenience is awesome!
-We have drive-thru everything from fast food restaurants, ATM’s, pharmacies and grocery stores.
-Grocery stores are huge and have a wide variety of foods from other cultures as well as very healthy options.
-All of our foods have nutrition labels and are regulated by the Federal Drug Administration.
-Land is cheap and construction is easy - buying a property or land to build a house on is fairly easy.
+If you want to stay longer, remember: land is cheap and construction is easy.
+Buying a property or land to build a house on is fairly easy.
 Healthcare services are advancing all the time and even in remote areas, provision is generally good.
 There are over 5,500 registered hospitals across the country, plus other types of facilities such as stand-alone Emergency Rooms, and 24 hour clinics.

-Education - All students attending primary and secondary schools are afforded the same opportunities and schooling is free from Kindergarten to 12th year (between the ages of around 5 – 18 years).
-For higher levels of education we have over 4,000 accredited universities and colleges, and students can choose whether they compete their studies in person or online.
+All students attending primary and secondary schools are afforded the same opportunities and schooling is free from Kindergarten to 12th year (between the ages of around 5 – 18 years).
+For higher levels of education, the US has over 4,000 accredited universities and colleges, and students can choose whether they complete their studies in person or online.
 Students have the opportunity to choose from topics that are not offered anywhere else for instance the growing technology field has afforded universities the opportunity to develop degrees associated with apps and gaming industry.

 As well as settling into the local area and new culture, your Operations Manager will take you through all of the Conexus paperwork, policies and procedures to ensure that you understand your role and responsibilities, as well as our to you.
 You can be assured that you will have our full support to get you settled into your new and exciting home country!

-If you're ready for life in the USA, apply with us today or why not come along to our next event in the Dubai & Abu Dhabi to find out more about how we can sponsor you to work as a RN in the USA.
-Register for our free event in the Middle East!
+If you're ready for life in the USA, apply with us today or why not come along to our next event in Dubai & Abu Dhabi to find out more about how we can sponsor you to work as an RN in the USA.